-After a grand succes of the first edition of MONO JAPAN in 2016, the second edition of will take place from 3 February until 5 February 2017 in the iconic rooms of Lloyd Hotel & Cultural Embassy.
+The second edition of MONO JAPAN takes place from 3 - 5 February 2017 in the iconic rooms of Lloyd Hotel & Cultural Embassy.

 Artistic Director of the Lloyd Hotel & Cultural Embassy, Suzanne Oxenaar, says, "MONO Japan is not just about craft, but also about the craftspeople who often have honed their skills over the generations.
 All participants will be staying at the hotel, which creates the opportunity to meet and get to know each other's cultural background better.
 MONO JAPAN products allow us to gain knowledge about Japanese daily life and the arts and crafts.
 Surprisingly, Japanese and Dutch crafts have a lot in common, both are characterized by minimal and functional simplicity and beauty.
 Perhaps this is precisely the reason why the Dutch love Japanese design so much."